-Traveling is one thing that can be both exhausting and exhilarating at the same time.
-The change of environment, diet, routine and sometimes time zone take its toll on the mind and body.
+Traveling can be both exhausting and exhilarating at the same time.
+The change of environment, diet, routine and sometimes time-zone take a toll on the mind and body.
 Preparing for a journey goes beyond making sure you have the necessary documents and items.
 It also includes ensuring your skin is ready for the change.
-A different diet than what your body is used to may cause your skin to breakout, and moving from a humid region to a dry one can cause eczema to flare up.
+A different diet than what your body is used to may cause your skin to breakout, and moving from a humid region to an arid one can cause eczema to flare up.

-To minimise the effects of long travel you'll need to start caring for your skin as soon as you're sure you're going to be traveling.
+To minimise the effects of long travel, you’ll need to start caring for your skin before your journey even begins:

 We tend to forget things due to the anxiety that often comes with travelling so, pack your skincare products into your luggage first.
-Buy mini travel containers and add in your skincare products or check to see if your favourite skincare products come in travel sizes (100ml or less, like our Mini Luxe Gift Boxes).
+Buy mini travel containers and add in your skincare products or check to see if your favourite skincare products come in travel sizes i.e less than 100ml.

 Stick to your normal skincare routine and leave the exploring for the sights you’ll be seeing.